School of Social and Political Science

 Finally, you will build specialist research and analytical skills through a dissertation length research project.
 You will work under the supervision of an academic member of staff and will investigate a topic of your choice in depth.

-You can either complete your dissertation through independent study, or through a work-based placement.
-These work-based placements offer some students the opportunity to work in a wide range of development organisations across Africa for eight weeks, enabling you to apply academic training to real-world problems.
+You can either complete your dissertation through independent study (including the option to work on a faculty-based project), or through a placement-based placement.
+These placements offer some students the opportunity to work in a wide range of development organisations across Africa for eight weeks, enabling you to apply academic training to real-world problems.

-Our extensive network of partners in the UK and a large number of African countries (including Liberia, Sierra Leone, South Africa, Malawi, Kenya and Tanzania) includes:
+Our extensive network of partners in the UK and a large number of African countries includes:

 • NGOs